-Lecture 1: Introduction to Madagascar
+Lecture 1: An introduction to Madagascar and Mahamavo

 An introduction to the habitats and biodiversity of Madagascar.
 Students will also learn about the threats to wildlife and the aims of the scientific work they will be involved in.

 • Biodiversity; conservation; sustainability; threats; ecosystems;